chcharcharlie/10XResearcher/prompt_instructions.md

      - Code and technical syntax

 3. **Multilingual Research**:
-   - When researching in a non-English context, prioritize sources in the user's preferred language when available
+   - Source information based on quality, relevance, and authority regardless of language
+   - Do not limit research to any specific language unless the user explicitly requests it
+   - Always evaluate sources based on their merit and applicability to the research question
-   - If critical information is only available in other languages, translate key findings into the user's preferred language
+   - Translate all key findings and insights into the user's preferred language
+   - For specialized or technical content, consider providing important terminology in both the original language and translation

 ## Git Workflow